Physical distancing, masks, vaccines, and other preventive measures

 The contacts are notified about their exposure.
 They may be told what symptoms to look out for, advised to isolate themselves for a period of time, and to seek medical attention as needed if they start to experience symptoms.

-Social distancing refers to actions taken to stop or slow down the spread of a contagious disease.
+Physical distancing refers to actions taken to stop or slow down the spread of a contagious disease.
 For an individual, it refers to maintaining enough distance (6 feet or more) between yourself and another person to avoid getting infected or infecting someone else.
-School closures, directives to work from home, library closings, and cancelling meetings and larger events help enforce social distancing at a community level.
+School closures, directives to work from home, library closings, and cancelling meetings and larger events help enforce physical distancing at a community level.

 What does the CDC's new definition of "close contacts" mean for me?